How do I become a client?

 How does scheduling work?

-How does Meal Delivery work?
+How does meal delivery work?

-If you and your Chapter Leader decide that meals would be helpful in getting you and your family through your temporary crisis, you will decide on a meal delivery schedule.
+If you and your Chapter Leader or Program Director decide that meals would be helpful in getting you and your family through your temporary crisis, you will decide on a meal delivery schedule.
 Our most frequent schedule is dinner two to three times a week for three to four weeks.
 (Our volunteers tend to be generous – you will likely end up with leftovers from most meals!)
-Meals are delivered during a specified window (eg Tuesday and Thursday 4-6pm) in disposable containers (you will not need to return) to a cooler (supplied by you or the Chapter) outside your door.
+Meals are delivered during a specified window (for example, Tuesday and Thursday 4-6pm) in disposable containers (you will not need to return) to a cooler (supplied by you or the Chapter) outside your door.
 Volunteers should not enter your home or ring your doorbell unless arranged.
 If there are dietary restrictions, allergies or food preferences, you should let your Chapter Leader know ahead of time.

 How do rides work?